j0y-ce/neuro_knowledge_base/_posts/Basics of MRI/2025-08-06-mri-basics-post-5.md

         Eg.2.
 The lesion is hyperintense relative to the cerebral white matter.
 (V)

-Here are some additional learning resources.
+<a href="https://radiopaedia.org/articles/mri-2">Here</a> and <a href="https://www.acr.org/-/media/ACR/files/radiology-safety/MR-safety/MRGlossary.pdf">here</a> are some additional learning resources.